The 2010s just ended and now is a good time to reflect on my favorite entertainment from that decade spanning video games, television and film.

 Jane the Virgin

 Television at its most addictive.
 Nothing drove me more crazy than the love triangle at the center of this CW telenovela.
-The soapy drama was high-stakes and it featured everything from murder to amnesia and even evil twins, but the acting was so good that the characters were all grounded in reality, which kept me invested.
+The soapy drama was high-stakes and it featured everything from murder to amnesia and even evil twins, but the acting was so good that the characters were all grounded in reality, which is what really kept me invested.

 Broad City